williamMBDK/pacup/README.md

 # PacUp
 Back**up** of lists of explicitly installed **pac**kages from various linux package managers

+Note: this readme is incomplete and possibly incorrect, it will be updated...

 # Prerequisites
 * python3
 * bash (only tested in bash for now)